 I have adapted it further over the years and it tastes even better than I remember.
 It takes me back just the same!

-The reason YOU might be interested in Shrimp Pasta Primavera is because you can make it in one pot, on your stove top, in 30 minutes or less.
+The reason YOU might be interested in Shrimp Pasta Primavera is that you can make it in one pot, on your stovetop, in 30 minutes or less.
 Hello, easy-weeknight-dinner-solution!

 - 8 ounces linguine

 - 1 pound large shrimp peeled and deveined

 - 1 cup broccoli florets